-When you start to learn music theory, it is usually because you are starting to play an instrument, and this is the best way to begin, as you literally learn to practise reading the notes as you play.
-In the early lessons you will be learning the note values, names and where they are placed, by practising very simple repetitive exercises that allow you to absorb the new information as you go.
+When you start to learn music theory it’s usually because you are learning an instrument.
+This is the best way to begin, as you learn to read the notes as you play.
+In the early lessons you’ll learn the note values and note names.
+You do this by practicing simple repetitive exercises that allow you to absorb the new information as you go.

-How To Read Music Made Easy
+How To Read Music: First Steps